Hedonic Prices and Quality Adjusted Price Indices Powered by AI: Price Prediction and Inference with Deep Neural Networks

 The model can be trained by minimizing the loss function

-where $\eta= (g_1,..., g_m)$ denotes all of the parameters of the mapping Here we are weighting by the quantity $Q_{it}$.
-Regularization can be used to reduce time fluctuations of predicted price across time.
-This is done by adding the penalty function to the objective function:
+where $\eta= (g_1,..., g_m)$ denotes all of the parameters of the mapping $X_i \mapsto {V_i} \eqqcolon V_i(\eta).$ Here we are weighting by the quantity $Q_{it}$.
+Regularization can be used to limit fluctuations of predicted prices across time.
+This is done by adding a penalty to the loss function:

-with penalty level $\lambda$ chosen to yield good performance in validation samples.
+where the penalty level $\lambda$ is chosen to yield good performance in the validation sample.
+We discuss the sample splitting procedure below in our description of model training.

 Next, we give an overview of how the initial embedding is generated.
-A multilingual BERT model is used to convert text information into a subvector of $E^{(1)}_i$, and likewise a ResNet50 model is used to convert images into another subvector of $E^{(1)}_i$ (see Section \ref{sec:embeddings} below).
+A multilingual BERT model is used to convert text information into a sub-vector $W_i$ of $E^{(1)}_i$, and likewise a ResNet50 model is used to convert images into another sub-vector $I_i$ of $E^{(1)}_i$ (both models are publicly available; see Section \ref{sec:embeddings} below).
 These models are trained on auxiliary prediction tasks with auxiliary output $A_{T_i}$ for text and $A_{I_i}$ for image, which can be illustrated diagrammatically as:

-The text and image embeddings $W_i$ and $I_i$, which form $X_i$, are obtained by mapping them in auxiliary outputs $A_{Tj}$ and $A_{Ij}$ that are scored on natural language processing tasks and image classification tasks respectively.
-This step uses data unrelated to prices, as we further describe below.
-Finally, we further (highly) fine-tuned parameters of the mapping generating $W_i$ for the price prediction tasks, which yielded some improvements.\footnote{We did not attempt to fine-tune image embeddings $I_i$.}
+The text and image embeddings $W_i$ and $I_i$, which form $X_i$, are obtained by a procedure known as transfer learning.
+They are extracted from separate neural networks which were trained to map text or images to auxiliary outputs $A_{Ti}$ or $A_{Ii}$; in training, these auxiliary outputs were scored on natural language processing tasks and image classification tasks, respectively.
+This first step was performed by other researchers and used data unrelated to prices\textemdash its aim was to produce versatile, high-quality embeddings $W_i$ and $I_i$ for general text and image data, as we elaborate upon in Section \ref{sec:embeddings}.
+Finally, we further fine-tuned parameters of the mapping that generates $W_i$ for price prediction tasks, yielding some improvements.\footnote{We did not attempt to fine-tune image embeddings $I_i$.}